'Put people above debt,' Puerto Rico official urges amid Maria's devastation

 Rossello has imposed a dusk-to-dawn curfew following the storm.

-Maria was located about 190 miles (305 km) southeast of Cape Hatteras, North Carolina, at 8 a.m.
-ET (1200 GMT) Tuesday, with maximum sustained winds of 75 miles per hour (120 kph), the National Hurricane Center said.
+Maria was located about 190 miles (305 km) southeast of Cape Hatteras, North Carolina, at 8am ET (1200 GMT) Tuesday, with maximum sustained winds of 120kmh, the National Hurricane Center said.
 It was expected to lose force and become a tropical storm over the next day as it headed north in the Atlantic Ocean.